bwplotka/my/web/content/posts/sig-obs-tl.md

 *Technically* SIG Tech Lead duties are:

-* Supports projects in the SIG’s area.
+* To support projects in the SIG’s area.
 * To have the time and ability to perform deep technical dives on projects.
 Projects may include formal CNCF projects or other projects in the area covered by the SIG.

 It's really more about the hard work and the responsibility than any major decision making.
 And that's actually quite nice as I would love to stay